50 Things Grandparents Should Never Do

 Agree to new pets.

 Pets can be wonderful companions, but they’re also an expensive long-term commitment.
 If you want to get a pet your grandchildren will adore, get one they can come visit at your house—don’t just show up with a golden retriever puppy with a red bow on its neck at their birthday.
-And if you do want to convince your kids to bring home a furry friend, clue them in to these 15 Amazing Benefits of Adopting a Pet.

 Compare grandkids to their parents.